ncsa/Delta_doc/docs/source/faq.rst

 How do I acknowledge Delta, NCSA, and/or ACCESS in my research?
 ------------------------------------------------------------------

-See `Delta Citations <https://delta.ncsa.illinois.edu/delta-citations/>`_ for information on how to acknwoledge Delta or NCSA, and `Acknowledging ACCESS <https://access-ci.org/about/acknowledging-access/>`_ for information on how to acknowledge ACCESS.
+See `Delta Citations <https://delta.ncsa.illinois.edu/delta-citations/>`_ for information on how to acknowledge Delta or NCSA, and `Acknowledging ACCESS <https://access-ci.org/about/acknowledging-access/>`_ for information on how to acknowledge ACCESS.

 What causes "ImportError: /lib64/libstdc++.so.6: version GLIBCXX_3.x.x not found"?
 -------------------------------------------------------------------------------------